JFroggo-Gaming/Unity-6-Multiplayer-Bingo/README.md

    - Click "Connect" to join the lobby

 3. **In the Lobby:**
-   - Players can see all connected players with their avatars
+   - All connected players are visible in the lobby
-   - Players can choose the number of players (2-6)
-   - Only the host can click "Start Game" to begin
+   - Each player is assigned a random avatar automatically

 4. **During the Game:**
    - Numbers are drawn automatically at regular intervals